nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Updating Members of Existing Tasks

 Assigning group members to an existing task can be done using the `EditCommand` class.
+When the `EditCommand` is executed, the existing members in the specified task will be completely replaced with the member(s) in the command's arguments.
+If a single `m/` is used with no given member name, the entire member list of the task will be erased.

 ### Updating Note of Existing Tasks